cell-os/cell-os/docs/cli.md

     ./cell proxy cell-1 nucleus

+The above two commands are equivalent, and open a SOCKS4/5 proxy on localhost, port 1234.
+This proxy can then be used by SOCKS-compatible clients to communicate with hosts in the cell.
+It is common to install a browser plugin like FoxyProxy to help facilitate the easy usage of SOCKS proxies.
+With the proxy configured, you can browse to hostnames and ports that would otherwise be only available inside of the cell.

-Opens a SOCKS proxy on port 1234 locally.
-You can then use curl with `--proxy socks5h://localhost:1234` to access the services e.g.
+For example, you can use curl with `--proxy socks5h://localhost:1234` to access exposed HTTP services using this proxy:

     curl -s --proxy socks5h://localhost:1234 internal-cell-1-lb-marathon-1214246100.us-west-2.elb.amazonaws.com/v2/info | python -m json.tool
     {